code555man/cricket-yolo/cricket-train/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 18 images.
-Animal are annotated in YOLO v7 PyTorch format.
+Cricket123 are annotated in YOLO v7 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)